-A student is expected to make continuous and successful progress toward the requirements for graduation throughout the curriculum.
-By the end of the second academic year, a student must earn and maintain a grade point average of 2.0 or higher to maintain financial aid eligibility.
-Prior to the end of the second academic year, the student's GPA may be below 2.0 and still considered satisfactory if the student is permitted by the SPC to remain enrolled in their program of study.
+Students are expected to make continuous and successful progress toward the requirements for graduation throughout the curriculum.
+Students must earn a grade point average of 2.0 or higher to maintain financial aid eligibility.
 Grades of A, B, C, and F will be factored into the GPA calculation.
 Grades of I, AW, and W do not affect GPA.